SUNET/eduid-front/doc/front-intro.md

 Note: React components have, in addition to their props, a state that can be changed internally (in opposition to the props, that can only be changed externally).
-Since the objective is to keep all app state in the central store, there is very little use in eduID of the local state of reacts components.
+Since the objective is to keep all app state in the central store, and change components externally from the central state, there is very little use in eduID of the local state of reacts components.
 There is a [discussion on this topic here][7].